rramadeu/PedigreeSimR/README.md

 # Disclaimer

-This software was originally called `PedigreeSimR` and it has been renamed for `diaQTLSimulate`; please visit the repository [diaQTLSimulate](https://github.com/rramadeu/diaQTLSimulate) webpage for further information.
+This software was originally called `PedigreeSimR` and it has been renamed for `MultiPolyPop`; please visit the repository [MultiPolyPop](https://github.com/rramadeu/MultiPolyPop) webpage for further information.

-Please note that `diaQTLSimulate` and this repository are not affiliated with `PedigreeSim` software or its authors.
+Please note that `MultiPolyPop` and this repository are not affiliated with `PedigreeSim` software or its authors.
 If you are looking for the `PedigreeSim` software please go to [https://www.wur.nl/en/show/Software-PedigreeSim.htm](https://www.wur.nl/en/show/Software-PedigreeSim.htm).

 ## Reference: